Tellusim/Tellusim_Core_SDK/README.md

 ## [Parallel Radix Sort](https://github.com/Tellusim/Tellusim_Core_SDK/tree/main/samples/parallel/radix_sort/)

 Multiple independent sorting algorithms can be dispatched in parallel.
-There is no overhead in comparision with the single array sort.
+There is no overhead in comparison with the single array sort.
 Additionally, dispatch parameters can be fetched from the indirect buffer.
 '1' shows the input data.
 '2' activates global sort.